pmjones/adr/README.md

 _Domain_ covers a lot: not just the business domain, but environment and application state as well.
 It might be better to call this a _Model_, but that too is somewhat ambiguous.

 Additionally, it may be that the _Action_ should pass a [_Presentation Model_](http://martinfowler.com/eaaDev/PresentationModel.html) to the _Responder_ instead of _Domain_ data.
 But then, maybe the _Domain_ service layer used by the _Action_ returns a _Presentation Model_ that encapsulates application state.

+Regardless, recall that ADR is presented as a refinement to MVC.
+Thus, ADR has only as much to say about the _Domain_ as MVC has to say about the _Model_.

 ### Expanding Actions